ashvion/plutort/README.md

 **PlutoRT**

--PlutoRT is a research tool that leverages LLM and NLP technologies, using Gemini 2.5 Flash as its core API for content analysis and chatbot features.
+PlutoRT is a research tool that leverages LLM and NLP technologies, using Gemini 2.5 Flash as its core API for content analysis and chatbot features.

 Live Demo: https://plutort.vercel.app/